 Jin is tall and handsome, he has long black hair which he also has tied up most of the time and glasses.
 He calm and collected and mostly keeps himself to himself.
 Fuu makes a point of this in her dairy, which I’ll come to later on.

 The sub-characters in Samurai Champloo were great and I very much liked all of them.
 They were all very memorable and they made the episodes very fun to watch.
-The Euro-Viking style guy was very funny and I loved the narrative where the attractive women who lures Jin and Mugen in then turns out to be a crook.
+The Nordic-Viking style guy was very funny and I loved the narrative where the attractive women who lures Jin and Mugen in then turns out to be a crook.

 One thing to say is that they all felt genuine and unique.
 The animations were also very detailed for most of them so it was easy to become accustomed to them.
 The voice actors did a great job bringing all of them together thats for sure.